Ketin12138/TriConDepth/README.md

 pretrained_model_path: './checkpoints_KITTI_5%/checkpoints_stage1/checkpoints_KITTI_stage1.pth'
 ```

-The same procedure should be followed for the subsequent phases:
+The same procedure should be followed for the subsequent phases.